-Intel recently abandoned its plans to produce and sell 5G modems for smartphones after its main customer, Apple, announced on April 16 that it would start using Qualcomm modems again.
-Apple has used the company's modems in the past, but switched to Intel products solely due to litigation with Qualcomm over patents and high licensing fees.
-However, Intel's achievements in 5G are significantly inferior to its competitor, and Apple does not want to waste time and lag behind Android manufacturers due to the unpreparedness of its partner to master the new technology.
+Intel recently abandoned its plans to produce and sell 5G modems for smartphones after its main customer, Apple, announced on April 16 that it would resume using Qualcomm modems.
+Apple had previously used Qualcomm modems, but switched to Intel products solely due to legal disputes with Qualcomm over patents and high licensing fees.
+However, Intel's 5G progress is significantly behind its competitor, and Apple doesn't want to waste time and fall behind.
+Android-manufacturers due to their partner's unwillingness to master new technology.

-Qualcomm has already released its first 5G modems, while Intel planned to start production of the first copies only in 2020, which, if the partnership between Intel and Apple continued, could lead to the introduction of the 5G iPhone about a year after the first Android devices supporting the new standard connections.
-To make matters worse, analysts at UBS and Cowen have warned that 2020 could be a fairly optimistic forecast for Intel that doesn't match reality at all.
+Qualcomm has already released its first 5G modems, while Intel planned to begin production of the first units only in 2020, which, if the partnership between Intel and Apple were maintained, could lead to the emergence of iPhone 5G is about a year away from the first devices appearing.
+Android with support for the new communications standard.
+Worse still, analysts at UBS and Cowen warned that 2020 could prove to be a rather optimistic forecast for Intel, which will be completely out of step with reality.

-Intel disagreed with UBS and Cowen's forecasts, but Apple's decision, which clearly prioritizes the early release of the new iPhone over winning the legal battles with Qualcomm, indicates that analysts were probably not far from the truth.
-The situation can be considered the second failure of Intel in its attempts to enter the mobile device market.
-Let's take a look at Intel's past failures and what they could mean for its future.
+Intel disagreed with the UBS and Cowen forecasts, but Apple's decision, which clearly prioritizes the speedy release of a new iPhone, rather than a victory in the legal battles with Qualcomm, suggests that the analysts were likely not far off the mark.
+This situation could be considered Intel's second failure in its attempts to enter the mobile market.
+Let's look at Intel's past failures and what they might mean for its future.

 How Intel lost its chance in the mobile market

-More than a decade ago, Intel said that Apple would not be able to sell significant enough volumes of the iPhone, and therefore refused to produce processors for its first smartphone.
-Apple eventually ordered processors from Samsung before developing its own A-series processors, which ended up being made by both Samsung and TSMC.
+More than a decade ago, Intel said Apple wouldn't be able to sell significant volumes. iPhone, and therefore refused to produce processors for its first smartphone.
+Apple ultimately ordered processors from Samsung before developing its own A-series processors, which were ultimately manufactured by both Samsung and TSMC.

-Intel then neglected the meteoric rise of ARM, which licensed low-power chips to mobile chip makers like Qualcomm.
-In fact, at one time Intel had its own microarchitecture for ARM processors - XScale, but in 2006 it sold it to Marvell Technology.
-At that time, Intel decided it could use its leadership position in the PC and server markets, which mostly use the x86 architecture instead of ARM, to promote its Atom x86 processors for mobile devices.
+Then, Intel neglected the rapid growth of ARM, which licensed low-power chips to mobile chipmakers like Qualcomm.
+Intel actually had its own microarchitecture for ARM processors, XScale, but sold it to Marvell Technology in 2006.
+Intel then decided it could leverage its leading position in the PC and servers, which primarily uses x86 architecture instead of ARM to promote its Atom x86 processors for mobile devices.

 Unfortunately, Intel x86 processors were not as power efficient as ARM processors, and mobile device manufacturers preferred battery life over performance advantages.
 As a result, customers turned to ARM chip makers such as Qualcomm and Samsung.
 Qualcomm soon integrated the modem and graphics core into an ARM chip in its Snapdragon processor family, which became a cost-effective all-in-one solution for most smartphone manufacturers.
 By the beginning of the new decade, ARM processors were used in 95% of all smartphones in the world, and Qualcomm became the largest manufacturer of mobile chips.